 Spuds for sports

-The research team recruited 12 participants who were healthy and devoted to their sport, averaging 165 miles (267 kilometers) per week on their bicycles.
+The research was funded by a grant provided by Alliance for Potato Research & Education.
+The team behind the study recruited 12 participants who were healthy and devoted to their sport, averaging 165 miles (267 kilometers) per week on their bicycles.

 All had been training for years.
 To qualify for the trials, the cyclists had to reach a specific threshold for aerobic fitness and complete a 120-minute cycling challenge followed by a time trial.